GrgryRtsch/snowboarding-club/README.md

 # User Experience

+- The site is presented in a minimalist but effective way, providing all the information the user needs.
+In general, users can find out more about The LSC, our events and info and where to find us.
+There is also a gallery wher users can find photos from previous events and meet-ups and maybe even see images of themselves as well as scenery from the local area.

 ## Purpose

 - To get anyone visiting or from Laquionie / Le Blanc who is intersted in snowboarding to form a friendly community.

 ## Goals

-- To grow the snowboarding club and put on more events for different age group and ability sets.
+- To grow the snowboarding club and put on more events for different age group and ability sets in the future and fully expand our offerings.

 ## Audience

-- Anybody who enjoys snowboarding and also hiking on the mountains.
+- Anybody who enjoys snowboarding and also hiking on the mountains from or visiting the area in which LSC is based and grow the LSC network.

 ## Outcomes